World-class expertise in pre-clinical, clinical, and cognitive neuroscience

 - PhD/MPhil Biomedical Imaging Sciences

-- Are you interested in finding out more about neuroimaging?
-Please click here for quick tutorials on what neuroimaging is all about.
+Interested in finding out more about neuroimaging?
+Click here for a quick tutorial on what neuroimaging is all about.

 Images courtesy of Dr Hojjat Azadbakht and Dr Alexander Leemans, created using ExploreDTI